Before the eye service

-The treatment is painless.
-When the light pulse is emitted, it is possible that the patient will briefly feel a warm sensation.
+The application is painless.
+When the light pulse is emitted, it is possible that the customer will briefly feel a warm sensation.
 The flash intensity can be adapted individually to each customer.

 A session takes between 5 and 10 minutes.

-A complete Eye Service consists of 3-4 sessions at the following intervals: Day 0, Day 15, Day 45, Day 75 (optional).
+A complete eye service consists of 3-4 sessions at the following intervals: Day 0, Day 15, Day 45, Day 75 (optional).
 After having performed this protocol, the effect will last for a period from 6 months to 3 years.
-An annual booster treatment in the form of a single Eye Service session is recommended.
+An annual booster in the form of a single eye service session is recommended.

 During the session

-The treatment will be carried out below the eyes in the region of the upper cheekbones.
+The application will be carried out below the eyes in the region of the upper cheekbones.
 At no time will there be direct contact with the eyes (non-invasive).

 The protective goggles protect the eyes of the optician from the bright light pulses.

 The protective goggles protect the eyes from the light pulses.